-In this paper, we introduced a systematic method for data

-capturing in cognitive radio networks.
+In this paper, we introduced a systematic method for data capturing in cognitive radio networks.
 Given a large number of channels, our method is able to achieve high packet capture rate with a small number of monitors.

 In order to reuse the monitors in the time domain, we proposed a packet arrival prediction method based on incremental support vector regression.
 A monitor scheduling algorithm and a comprehensive protocol are provided to coordinate monitors among channels.
+We also take geographic coverage of wireless signals into account.
+Monitors are scheduled not only according to their workload but also their locations and listening ranges.
 We conducted both real-world experiments and simulations to evaluate our method.
-The results show that our method significantly outperforms the random scheme and has good scalability.
+The results demonstrate that our method significantly outperforms the random scheme under various conditions.
+We also evaluate the scalability of our method in sense of network scale, traffic load and secondary user density, which shows promising results.